thing-it/cordova-plugin-ionic-webview/README.md

 :mega: **Support/Questions?** Please see our [Support Page][ionic-support] for general support questions.
 The issues on GitHub should be reserved for bug reports and feature requests.

 :sparkling_heart: **Want to contribute?** Please see [CONTRIBUTING.md](https://github.com/ionic-team/cordova-plugin-ionic-webview/blob/master/CONTRIBUTING.md).

+## About this fork
+This fork implements the [requestMediaCapturePermission](https://developer.apple.com/documentation/webkit/wkuidelegate/3763087-webview) instance method for WebKit.
+Per default WebKit will prompt the user for a camera & microphone permission every session.
+The plugin.xml is read out on WebView initialization and parsed to give an appropriate response to WebKit.
+The camera / microphone permission is independent of the native permissions that need to be granted to the app.

 ## Configuration